 8. Another popup window will appear on the screen asking you to enter your Mac’s login password.

-9. Your saved Wi-Fi password should become visible after you entered your Mac’s login Password.
+9. Your saved Wi-Fi password should become visible after you enter your Mac’s login password.

 3. How to find Personal Hotspot Wi-Fi Password

 Sometimes you may want to share your Wi-Fi Personal Hotspot password with people who want to connect to your iPhone over Wi-Fi.
 Here’s what you need to do.

 Tap the Settings app to open it

 Then tap Personal Hotspot.

 Move the slider next to Personal Hotspot to the ON position.

 You’ll see your Personal Hotspot Wi-Fi Password under the Wi-Fi Password menu.